Between Kampot and Koh Rong / Koh Rong Samloem / Koh Sdach Islands.

 Very windy, but fun.

-If it’s calm waters in the ocean, the ride is fun.
+If it’s calm waters in the ocean, and you’re on the big boat, the ride is fun.
 You sail right next to Phu Quoc Island in Vietnam.
 You’ll see several Cambodian Island as well.
 Ream National Park and SihanoukVille.

 If there’s waves, it’s not so fun.

-The “International” part of the Port’s name refers to future trips between Vietnam and Thailand.
+The “International” part of the Port’s name refers to future trips between Kampot and Vietnam and Thailand.
 Maybe sometime soon.?
 Maybe?

 Pack your bags… and get ready to go!